rioki/rjson/README.md

 Currently the library outputs JSON without any formatting.
 This may not be what was expected, but it is valid JSON.

+### Unicode Sequences

+The current implementation lacks support for unescaping Unicode sequences (e.g. \u2623).
+This will be amended soon.

 License
 -------